Documents You Need When Traveling to France with Kids

 • One folder with all your important documents

-• Extra printed boarding passes and hotel info
+• Extra printed boarding passes and hotel confirmations

 • Notarized consent form(s), plus a second copy tucked in a different bag